 The focus of the adjustment is not limited to the issue of whether profit is included.
 In fact, there are several issues about the adjustment.
 First, the objective of the priced change is focused on the changed condition.
 In other words, the adjustment for the changed work should not disturb the profit or loss position of the unchanged work had the change never occurred.
 The objective of not altering the contractor’s profit or loss position on the unchanged work is a key factor against adjustment methods like the total cost method, which simply subtracts a contract’s price or contractor’s bid from the contractor’s total incurred costs.
 Since the adjustment is not supposed to alter a contractor’s position on the unchanged work, one can conclude that an equitable adjustment is simply a corrective measure designed to keep contractors whole when the buyer modifies the contract.

 Second since an equitable adjustment is a corrective measure designed to keep contractors whole when the buyer modifies the contract, the measure of damages for the contractor is the increased costs experienced by the contractor as a result of the change.
-Consequently, the reasonableness of a cost incurred is not limited to the value received by the buyer for the work performed nor the amount that would have been incurred by another contractor.
+Of course, since the FAR Part 31 cost principles will be used the amount of a contractor's recoverable increased costs is its allowable costs.
+While it is often said that the amount of the contractor's recoverable costs must be reasonable, it will be the reasonable requirement imposed by the FAR Part 31 cost principles.
+Thus, the reasonableness of a cost incurred is not limited to the value received by the buyer for the work performed nor the amount that would have been incurred by another contractor.
+Nonetheless, the government will typically raises these kinds of objections as a means to avoid the consequence of its promises.

 The three goals discussed above about the nature of the adjustment like the provision for profit of any price adjustment, not disturbing the profit or loss position on the unchanged work, and the corrective effect of the adjustment are simply the foundations on which the pricing is based.
 The particulars of the pricing can also be quite complex but those kinds of details are discussed in a separate section below.